Prayer For Peaceful Death Catholic

 Prayer can help people relax and focus during medical procedures.
 It can also encourage trust in God’s providence.
 Some people find it helpful to think about specific goals they want to achieve during a medical procedure.
 For example, they may pray for a speedy recovery or for courage during difficult times.

-READ: Catholic Prayer For Holy Week
+READ: Catholic Prayer For Opening A Meeting

 Dying with dignity is the key to a peaceful death